yeslogic/prince-docs/docs/styling.md

 Now that you have decided on the basic properties of the text, you can turn your attention to styling the paragraphs.
 The [`text-align`](css-props.md#prop-text-align) property is used to control how text is aligned within its containing box, while the [`text-indent`](css-props.md#prop-text-indent) property determines the indentation of the first line of text in the element.

-If the [`text-align`](css-props.md#prop-text-align) property has a value of `left`, `right` or `center`, the text will be aligned to the left, right or center respectively.
+If the [`text-align`](css-props.md#prop-text-align) property (acting as a shorthand for the property [`text-align-last`](css-props.md#prop-text-align-last)) has a value of `left`, `right` or `center`, the text will be aligned to the left, right or center respectively.
 The `justify` value instructs Prince to justify text.

-It is not uncommon, in printed texts, to align text based on whether the text appears on a left or right page.
+It is not uncommon, in printed texts, to align text based on whether it appears on a left or right page.
 To support this, two new keywords are added to the [`text-align`](css-props.md#prop-text-align) property: `inside` is the same as 'left' on right pages and 'right' on left pages, and `outside` is the same as 'right' on left pages and 'left' on right pages.

 Prince adds the property [`-prince-text-justify`](css-props.md#prop-prince-text-justify) to define how to treat justified text for CJK languages.
 The value `prince-cjk` allows space to be inserted between CJK characters when justifying even if there aren't any space characters.